 Discussion

 Understanding service requirements for women who opt to end their pregnancy after a diagnosis of a fetal anomaly is important.
 This study found that the majority of women surveyed were only offered and ultimately had a medical termination for this indication.
 Many reported that a medical procedure had best suited them but a significant proportion would have preferred a surgical procedure.
 Furthermore, those women who had undergone a surgical procedure were more likely to consider that it was right for them.
 These findings suggest that services in England may not fully accommodate choice for women in the context of method of TFA nor follow national guidance (RCOG, 2010).
+Although 53% of the survey respondents report experiences before 2010, the data from the remaining 47% , who had their terminations after this, do not show that their care changed to better meet the guidance.

-Medical management allows for post-delivery investigation of an intact fetus, which may or may not produce information of significance for future pregnancies (Boyd et al, 2004; Vogt et al, 2012).
+Medical management of termination allows for post-delivery investigation of an intact fetus, which may or may not produce information of significance for future pregnancies (Boyd et al, 2004; Vogt et al, 2012).
 However, over half the women participating in this survey were undergoing TFA because of a chromosomal abnormality which either would not require confirmation or which could be easily confirmed using a specimen from a surgical procedure (Bernick et al 1998).
 Although it is still a subject of research, some studies suggest that, with a systematic approach, many structural anomalies can be elucidated from non-intact specimens (Gawron et al. LM, Hammond C, Ernst LM.
 2013; Ernst LM, Gawron L, Fritsch MK.
 2013).
 It is important that women are given accurate information as to the value and necessity of a post mortem examination in order to help inform their decision making about method of termination.